Do you know your slow juicer from your super blender?

 What will you be using it for?

 Meanwhile, juicers usually just make, well, juices.
-That's not to say there's not something to get excited about on the juice front.
+That's not to say there's nothing to get excited about on the juice front.

 Fast or slow?

-These days you can choose from a massive range of slow-juicers (also known as cold-press juicers or masticating juicers) and centrifugal juicers (the ones that quickly blitz up large quantities of fruit and veg) at all budgets.
+These days you can choose from a massive range of slow-juicers (also known as cold-press juicers or masticating juicers) and centrifugal juicers (the ones that quickly blitz up large quantities of fruit and veg) to suit all budgets.

 How much space (and time) do you have?